beckastar/ladynerds_site/README.md

     - Make sure your pull request is comparing your local issue branch to the the original repos 'static' branch.
 - If you're a contributor, please track the feature you're working on.
 Ask Becka for access to the Spreadsheet in Google Docs that tracks all the issues.
+- It's very helpful to add the db.sqlite3 to your gitignore file while we're working without data
 - If you're a contributor, please get a code review before accepting your own pull requests :)

-This is a screenshot of what you should see, currently (as of Feb 24, 2016), after you login:
+This is a screenshot of what you should see, currently (as of Feb 24, 2016), after you login.
+If it doesn't look like this, something is amiss:

 ![alt tag](https://raw.githubusercontent.com/beckastar/ladynerds_site/static/screenshots/feb24screenshot.png)

 Have fun!